Friday, October 11, 2024

 If you think you may not be able to make a payment:

-• Call your creditor prior to the due date
+• Call your creditor before the due date

 • Explain your situation and ask if they have any hardship programs available.
 Some